SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 following the colon (``:``) of each case label.
 Use a single ``break`` statement if you don't intend to execute any code in the body of a matched case.

-The values of expressions your code can branch on is very flexible.
+The values of expressions your code can branch on are very flexible.
 For instance, in addition to the values of scalar types, such as integers and characters, your code can branch on the values of any type, including floating-point numbers, strings, tuples, instances of custom classes, and optionals.